sendgrid/docs/content/docs/help-support/sending-email/warming-up-an-ip-address.md

 <iframe src="https://player.vimeo.com/video/80755248" width="700" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 When you add a new dedicated IP address to your account, you need to warm it up.
 You also need to warm up your IP if you haven't sent on it in more than 30 days.
-[Warming up your IP]({{root_url}}/glossary/ip-warmup.html) allows you to gradually send more emails over your new IP to establish a good [sender reputation]({{root_url}}/glossary/reputation-monitoring.html).
+[Warming up your IP]({{root_url}}/glossary/ip-warmup/) allows you to gradually send more emails over your new IP to establish a good [sender reputation]({{root_url}}/glossary/reputation-monitoring/).

-## 	What is warming up an IP?

 IP warming is the practice of gradually increasing the volume of mail sent with a dedicated IP address according to a predetermined schedule.
 This gradual process helps to establish a reputation with ISPs (Internet Service Providers) as a legitimate email sender.